[Translation of a lecture by an editor of GegenStandpunkt]

 1. Market economy – a misnomer

-The subject sounds at first glance like the most self-evident thing in the world: our economic system is called the market economy.”
+At first glance, the topic sounds like the most self-evident thing in the world: our economic system is called “the market economy.”
 It seems to be clear that this is a name for a thing.
-But in fact the term market economy is already an entire ideological program.
-Market economy is a twisted name for the thing it identifies and already includes a whole interpretation.
+But in fact the term market economy is already a whole ideological program.
+“Market economy” is a wrong name for the thing it identifies and already includes a whole interpretation.
 A first clue that this is a misnomer is the following point:

 2. Market economy – a name born in the comparison of systems